INN looks at some of the key trends in security over the third quarter following the towering CapitalOne and DoorDash data breaches.

-Needless to say, as the sophistication of threats only increases, executives are focusing on core areas to protect their enterprises.
+Needless to say, with the sophistication of threats only increasing, executives are focusing on core areas to protect their enterprises.
 After surveying 4,000 cybersecurity professionals, Deloitte reported that the three highest domains that professionals are addressing are cyber monitoring, cybersecurity government and cybersecurity resilience.

 According to the report, challenges in the industry include prioritizing risks, cybersecurity framework agreements and data management.

 So long as there is the internet, the risk of cyber threats will not go away.
-What’s more, the cryptologic systems that protect from security threats are highly advanced.
+What’s more, the cryptologic systems that give protection from security threats are highly advanced.

 “That’s a very, very mathematical field.
 A lot of Wall Street analysts just simply don’t understand that business,” said Andersen.
-Having graduated from Yale with a master’s in physics, Andersen describes how the math-intensive field will create a moat for those companies who truly understand the cryptology and mathematics behind it.
+Having graduated from Yale with a master’s degree in physics, Andersen believes the math-intensive field will create a moat for those companies that truly understand the cryptology and mathematics behind it.

 “With every new firewall technique or anti-hacking provision that’s put in place, it is a tremendous challenge for hackers to achieve.
-So, this is never going to end in terms of computer security and email security for all kinds of enterprises,” Andersen said.
+So this is never going to end in terms of computer security and email security for all kinds of enterprises,” he said.

 Security update: Investor takeaway

-With the NASDAQ CTA Cybersecurity Index (INDEXNASDAQ:NQCYBR) rising 20.69 percent year-to-date, outpacing both the S&P 500 and the Dow Jones Industrial Average, it is evident that the cybersecurity industry has staying power.
+With the NASDAQ CTA Cybersecurity Index (INDEXNASDAQ:NQCYBR) rising 20.69 percent year-to-date, outpacing both the S&P 500 (INDEXSP:.INX) and the Dow Jones Industrial Average (INDEXDJX:.DJI), it is evident that the cybersecurity industry has staying power.

 These companies have a different kind of culture, acting more like renegades in their fields as opposed to corporate actors, Andersen explained.